elishamutang/cv-application/README.md

 # CV Application

-Building a CV application that comes with a template for users to enter their education, experience, projects etc.
+Currently building a CV application that presents the user with a simple CV template for users to enter their name, contact details, education, experience, projects, and any skills and interests they may have.

-Quick, simple, easy.
+Main motivation to start this project was to learn a new technology, specifically the React library.

 ## Mobile View